akash-network/docs/guides/provider/README.md

 * A machine that can run the Akash provider service.
   * The Akash provider is a service that listens for events on the Akash blockchain and then responds to those events by offering available compute resources in the Kubernetes cluster.
 The provider also must be accessible from the internet and have a hostname associated with it.
 This is because when a lease is created, the owner of the lease directly communicates with the provider to provide the final instructions for provisioning resources.
 * Access to an Akash blockchain RPC node
   * An RPC node is necessary because the Akash provider does not directly participate in the blockchain network.
 Instead it uses an external node to manage all interactionwith the blockchain.
-Any accessible RPC can be used.
+Any accessible RPC node can be used.
 Anyone running an Akash provider is strongly reccommended to run a node on the Akash network co-located with the provider.
 It is _not_ necessary for this node to act as a validator.
 More than one provider can access the same RPC node.

 ## Kubernetes Cluster Setup